Exposure to Aluminum and Alzheimer’s

 In The Body

-There is always a presence of aluminum in the body, but it has no role in the normal metabolic function.
+There is always a presence of aluminum in the body, but it has no role in normal metabolic function.
 For this reason, the majority of aluminum that enters our bodies is flushed out by the kidneys as a waste product, rather than being absorbed.

-Connection between Aluminum and Alzheimer’s
+The Connection between Aluminum and Alzheimer’s

-Although aluminum is abundant in the environment, and can be found in a variety of sources, it is not something that is considered to be essential for life.
-It is a recognized neurotoxin, and can have adverse effects on the health of animals and plants, as well as humans.
+Although aluminum is abundant in the environment and can be found in a variety of sources, it is not something that is considered to be essential for life.
+It is a recognized neurotoxin and can have adverse effects on the health of animals and plants, as well as humans.

 The man began to suffer from headaches and mouth ulcers almost immediately after he began his job, and first began to have problems with his memory in 1999.
 He also started to suffer from depression around this time.

-In this case, and many other similar cases, it is believed that the aluminum which was breathed in by the main became to accumulate in his brain, after being carried here by his lungs through the olfactory system, which may have a larger role to play in cases of occupational exposure than was first thought.
+In this case, and many other similar cases, it is believed that the aluminum which was breathed in by the main became to accumulate in his brain, after being carried there by his lungs through the olfactory system, which may have a larger role to play in cases of occupational exposure than was first thought.

 Case Report